MyBankTracker chats with young, married couple Julie and Josh, who purchased their first home in Los Angeles. They reveal what the process was like.

 Julie: We put our savings toward a down payment in a high interest savings account.
 For our wedding we got a lot of cash gifts, and that got us started.
-First we used a Schwab checking, then we moved it to American Express Bank, FSB.
-Savings.
+First we used a Schwab checking, then we moved it to American Express National Bank Savings.
 The interest we earned was low, but it was better than nothing.

 We had been used to cutting out certain luxuries on occasions when we had only one income.
 In general we’ve always cooked a lot instead of eating out and we really don’t like to spend a lot on clothing.

 In the time that we’ve known each other we’ve only taken a few big trips, even though we love to travel, because it can be expensive and usually meant unpaid time off work.
 We never paid for a landline phone or Internet at our apartment.
 We exchanged our friend and neighbor’s WiFi password for our Netflix and Hulu passwords.
 That’s yet another thing that has had to change since we bought our house.

 How long did it take to find your home?

 Julie: We started our home search about three years ago.
 We looked at lots of different things in different neighborhoods.
 At first we weren’t sure what we wanted, our incomes were lower and we hadn’t saved as much for a down payment.
 We made a couple of low-ball offers that happened to be in the Glendale neighborhood, where we ended up buying.